K7MDL2/RF-Power-Meter-V1/README.md

 2.2 - Added LoRa to remote the Nextion screen wirelessly, removed SWR display spikes during TX On/OFF trnasients, updated 3.5" Screen update to match 2.4" screen with band decoder changes, enabled Voltage readings for embedded use in high power RF amplifier.

-2.3 - Added option to hide the titlebar in the desktop app, additional work on voltages and SWR spike control, new serial nmessage to output voltage, current and temp.
-Desktop app now displays those values.
+2.3 - Added option to hide the titlebar in the desktop app, additional work on voltages and SWR spike control, new serial message to output voltage, current and temp.
+Desktop app now displays and configures those values.
 Current sensor voltage input moved to pin P3_7 since the Kitprog version (which has limited I/O) needed the old pin for SWR output voltage in the amplifier HI SWR circuit.
+Clean up files grouping things together some.

 ### Info:
 Version 1.0 RF Power Meter code running on a M5Stack (http://M5Stack.com) Arduino Basic Core CPU module.
 No extra core modules required.
 You will need 2 AD8318 based RF log power detector modules, or suitable alternatives with some code minor adjustments to adapt the calculation for different output V slope and offset and if no slope inversion.